 Anyone wishing to use a library computer is required to register at the circulation desk.
 Users are responsible for acquainting themselves with the “Computer and Internet Access Policy" which are posted at each work station.
 Also please see our Social Networking Policy.

 Library materials are signed out for a 3 week period*.
 Renewals are permitted on most material provided there is no other patron waiting for that item.

-* Exceptions may include specially-requested material borrowed from another library, dvds, or material for which there is a waiting list.
+*Exceptions may include specially-requested material borrowed from another library, DVDs, or material for which there is a wait list.

-The card holder to whom library material is issued is responsible for the return of any material assigned to his/her card.
+The card holder to whom library material is issued is responsible for the return of the material.

 The card holder to whom library material is issued is responsible for damages incurred to the material.